Blotch3D/Blotch3D/README.md

 generally you follow the same procedure described here but you will need to install any Visual Studio add-ons, etc. for the desired platform.
 For example, for Android you'd need the Xamarin for Android add-on.
-For some platforms you may need to do some research to create a project.
+For some platforms you may need to do some research to properly create a project.

 To distribute a program, deliver everything in your project's output folder.